Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 Finish: Auburn Avenue and Courtland Street.

-Time: Allow about half a day to explore this area thoroughly.
-If you want to include a tour of Martin Luther King, Jr.'s Birth Home (stop no. 3) -- and a visit to this area would not be complete without it -- start out early in the day and obtain your tickets at the National Park Service Visitor Center at 450 Auburn Ave.
-Only a limited number are available each day.
+Time: Allow a half-day to explore this area thoroughly.
+If you want to include a tour of Martin Luther King, Jr.'s, Birth Home (stop no. 3) -- and a visit to this area would not be complete without it -- start out early in the day and obtain your tickets at the National Park Service Visitor Center at 450 Auburn Ave.
+Only a limited number of tickets are available each day.

 Begin your stroll at:

-Turn right on Auburn Avenue.
+Turn right on Auburn Ave.
 As you proceed, look for interpretive markers indicating historic homes (mostly Victorian and Queen Anne) and other points of interest en route to 499 Auburn Ave., home of:

 2. The King Center